MicahXIE/MicahXIE.github.io/_posts/2019-01-09-Clean_Code_Series_1_Meaningful_Name.md

 ## Background

 Clean code is definitely a great book to improve the state of the art of software craftsmanship.
-In this series, I will summerize some key points and for details please refer to the book `Clean Code Robert C. Martin Series`
+In this series, I will summerize some key points in this book and for details please refer to the book `Clean Code Robert C. Martin Series`